StarLederer/mwgsl/README.md

 use mwgsl::compiler::compile;

 fn main() {
     compile("path/to/shader.mwgsl", None).unwrap(); // Shall fail with a message similar to "Could not compile /absolute/path/to/shader.mwgsl.
-COLORED variable was required by the file but not found in the environment.
-Please pass a HashMap with the listed environemnt variable to the compile function."
+VERTEX_COLORS and TINT variables were required by the file but not found in the environment.
+Please pass a HashMap with the listed environemnt variables to the compile function."
 }
 ```